IpIvanov/CustomWordpressTheme/README.md

 # CustomWordpressTheme
-Files for theme made from scratch for my blog ipivanov.info
+Files for theme made from scratch for http://ipivanov.info/